bg-write/candyfloss-flask/README.md

 ## Candyfloss (local) API

-To view the API for the entire feed, at the end of the local server URL, add "/api."
-(The rendered feed will only display the most recent 50 links.)
+To view the API for the entire feed, at the end of the local server URL, add "/api" (The rendered feed will only display the most recent 50 links).

+To view the API for a specific publication, the route is "/api/OUTLET" (i.e. "/api/Pitchfork").
+For now, case does matter ie. "Pitchfork" is uppercase.
+Please see the bottom "The Ever-Evolving List of Outlets Featured On Candyfloss" section to see what publications are currently available on the API.

 ## Running Tests